 Personal Action Planning

 This final module will help you crystallise the key learning from the School, and help you identify specific steps for practical action back at work using 5 key focus questions.
-You’ll have the chance to buddy up with a fellow participant to seek help and support.
+You’ll have the chance to buddy up with a fellow participant to share ideas.

 NEW!
 Fundraising Storytelling